cnolan3/Cicada-16/HardwareSpec/Interrupts.md

 -   **Cartridge Header Flag**: The "Interrupt Mode" bit is set to `1`.
 -   **Console Boot Behavior**: The boot ROM reads this flag and performs two actions:
-    1. It sets a hardware latch that re-routes the CPU's interrupt vector lookups to a fixed location in Work RAM: **`0xC000 - 0xC00F`**.
+    1. It sets a hardware latch that re-routes the CPU's interrupt vector lookups to a fixed location in Work RAM Bank 0 (WRAM0): **`0xC000 - 0xC00F`**.
     2. It uses the DMA controller to automatically copy the 16-byte vector table from the cartridge ROM (`0x00F0`) to WRAM (`0xC000`) as a default starting point.
 -   **Flexibility**: Because the interrupt table is in RAM, the game can overwrite any of these vector addresses at any time to point to different handler routines, allowing for dynamic, state-based interrupt handling.